Popl tops $2.7M in sales for its technology that replaces business cards – TechCrunch

 Work on Popl, which is co-founded by Alvarez-Cohen’s UCLA roommate, Nick Eischens, now Popl COO, began in late 2019.
 The startup then launched in February 2020 — just before the coronavirus lockdowns in the U.S. That could have been a disastrous time for a business designed to help people exchange information during in-person meetings when the world was now shifting to Zoom and remote work.
 But Alvarez-Cohen says they marketed Popl as a “contactless solution.”

 “If I have this, and I have to meet someone for my business, I don’t even have to tap it — you can just hover, and it will still send that information,” Alvarez-Cohen says.
-“So I’m able to share my business card with you without handing you a business card, which is kind of safe.”
+“So I’m able to share my business card with you without handing you a business card, which is safe.”

 But what really helped to sell Popl were its video demos.
 One TikTok ad, which I’m sure you’ve seen if you use TikTok at all, features the co-founders’ friend Arev sharing her TikTok profile with a new friend just as she’s leaving the gym.